AerialMantis/aerialmantis.github.io/_posts/2015-11-22-template-instantiation.md

 }
 {% endhighlight cpp %}

-Here the template argument ‘T’ is determined from the function parameter ‘false’.
+Here the template argument `T` is determined from the function parameter `false`.

 Next the compiler will attempt to deduce each template argument from from a default argument if one is available.
 For example: